ecrin-github/DataDownloader/README.md

 *Identifies data or web pages, including their source URLs, where previously processed MDR data indicates it should be fetched, e.g. references in one source to another.
 Requires query id*

 ### Query types
-The types of wquery are likely to grow with time as tdifferent sources are used.
+The types of wquery are likely to grow with time as different sources are used.
 At the moment the main use for these filters is with PubMed data.
 The current filter quesrties used are:

 ### Overview